Definition of Cryptocurrency

-Cryptocurrencies use cryptography to keep their platforms safe, anonymous, and protected from double-spending which is a situation whereby a client’s cryptocurrency could be used more than once.
+Cryptocurrencies use cryptography to keep their platforms safe, anonymous, and protected from double-spending which is a situation whereby a client’s cryptocurrency could be used or spent more than once.

-In the world of cryptocurrency, anyone can use a public key as their account number and can create their own cryptocurrency account with their computer without asking a third party for an account number and credentials to access or operate their account.
+In the world of cryptocurrency, anyone can use a public key as their account number and create their own cryptocurrency account with their computer, phone, or device without asking a third party for an account and credentials to access or operate their account.

 An account can be created by selecting a private key (which is a random number) and deriving a public key from it.
 A public key is generated from a private key; a private key is a random number because it is selected at random.

 The account numbers of most cryptocurrencies, which are called “addresses”, are mathematically derived from public keys.
 Cryptocurrency addresses are the cryptocurrency accounts that people send/transfer cryptocurrencies from or use to receive cryptocurrency payments from other cryptocurrency addresses within the same platform (Bitcoin, Ethereum, Litecoin, etc.).

 Nobody can spend any cryptocurrency from the address that belongs to its owner unless the owner gives someone or anyone else their private key.
 The owner of a cryptocurrency address is at liberty to create as many addresses as they want; their cryptocurrency wallet (which stores cryptocurrency) would manage the addresses on their behalf.